How to Maximize the Entourage Effect:

 It’s debatable what role each of these phytochemicals plays in the overall effects of hemp and marijuana plants.
 However, it’s well-understood that they’re an important contributing factor to the overall entourage effect of the plant.

-The Top Five Non-Cannabinoid and Non-Terpene Compounds of Cannabis:
+The Top Five Non-Cannabinoid and Non-Terpene Compounds in Cannabis:

-Benzoic acid — antibacterial Hydroxycinnamic acid — anti-inflammatory Apigenin — a potent anti-anxiety and estrogenic compound Lignanamides — anti-inflammatory and anti-cancer Stilbenes — potent antioxidants Full-Spectrum Hemp Oils vs. Isolates
+Benzoic acid — antibacterial agent not common in the plant kingdom Hydroxycinnamic acid — anti-inflammatory ingredient also found in cinnamon Apigenin — a potent anti-anxiety and estrogenic compound found abundantly in chamomile Lignanamides — anti-inflammatory and anti-cancer compounds mainly found in hemp Stilbenes — potent antioxidants also found in other plants like blueberries Full-Spectrum Hemp Oils vs. Isolates

 When discussing the entourage effect, we need to consider two forms of hemp extracts — full-spectrum hemp oils and CBD isolates.